yoshihikosuzuki/ant-asm-workflow/README.md

 # ant-asm-workflow

-Scripts and template working directory for genome assembly with HiFi + Omni-C. Currently, our goal is haplotype-merged assembly.
+Scripts and template working directory that can be used for semi-automated genome assembly with HiFi + Omni-C reads.
+Currently, our goal is haplotype-merged assembly.

 - [Workflow google doc](https://docs.google.com/document/d/12-pf9O7lHs2xxj6XQZjtEVPWICHrmc37GXqrOut-2AI/edit)
 - [Stats goole sheet](https://docs.google.com/spreadsheets/d/1d9j-m88aHG6rK9bzatN4KyjZq6pDtYoDzsfgAdjD3Uk/edit)
 - [Figures and tables doc](https://docs.google.com/document/d/1RwdPGJw9Yg86xsIoVGdsSVKAvT0edEfBFF1_wNOHt7A/edit)

-Below we

-1. introduce the overall structure of the working directory for assembly, scaffolding, and evaluation that we propose,
-2. provide information on the template of the working directory with ready-made scripts (`template/` of this repository),
+Below we start with an abstract description about the overall structure of the working directory for assembly, scaffolding, and evaluation that we propose.
+Then, we provide practical information on how to work with the template directory containing ready-made scripts (`template/` of this repository).
-3. describe how to work with the template, and
-4. show an example flow of the steps to do.

-**IMPORTANT: The structure of the directories and the names of the files MUST be exactly the same as described below (except e.g. `/path/to/...`, `XXX`, and those surrounded by `<` `>`).
+**IMPORTANT: The structure of the directories and the names of the files MUST be exactly the same as described below except those surrounded by `<` `>`.
 DO NOT change them unless you know how everything works.**

 **WARNING: Some values hard-coded in scripts in the template directory are specific to ants (e.g BUSCO's lineage is `hymenoptera_odb10` and telomeric motif sequence is `TTAGG`, not `TTAGGG`).
 Change them as necessary if you wish to use it for different creatures.**